brodriguesbuss/brodriguesbuss/README.md

 If you're interested in learning more about my professional endeavors, please feel free to reach out!
 I'm always open to connecting and sharing experiences
 </i>

+# 🚀 My GitHub Repositories!

+Here, you'll find a variety of organized and structured projects for easy navigation and understanding.
+My repositories are primarily divided into three categories: **Studies**, **Work**, and **College**.

+### Naming Convention for Study Repositories:
+- **studies-language-framework-feature**
+  - Example: `studies-js-cypress-screenshot`

+This naming convention follows a clear pattern to identify the repository's purpose.
+In the example above, "studies" indicates it's a study repository, followed by the language (`js` for JavaScript), the framework (`cypress`), and the specific feature (`screenshot`).

+### Branch Workflow:
+My repositories follow a standard workflow with the following main branches:

+- **`main`**: Contains the stable and production version of the code.
+- **`develop`**: Used for integrating new features before merging into `main`.

+This branch strategy helps maintain an organized development line and ensures stability in the main version of the code.

+Feel free to explore, contribute, or get in touch for more information about any of my projects.
+Thank you for visiting!

+Happy coding!

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/brodriguesbuss)